jtrivedi/Wave/README.md

 Simply open the `Wave-Sample` Xcode project and hit “Run”.
 The full source code for the Picture-in-Picture demo is available there, too!

+### Acknowledgements

+Special thanks to [Ben Oztalay](https://github.com/boztalay) for helping architect the underlying physics of Wave!